Ciroye/NBA-5-year-prediction/README.md

-# This is a basic model that try to predict, with the first year data of a NBA player, if the career of this player are going to pass the five years.
+# This is a project when I try to predict, with the first year data of a NBA player, if the career of this player are going to pass the five years.
+I used basic prediction binary model like logistic regression, Gradient Boosting Classifier, Ada, etc; and a basic neural network in Keras.